Peru honours the potato during “Day of the Potato”

 Lazy Peruvian Causa Recipe

-Causa is typically a favorite Peruvian dish among tourists and locals alike.
-With a golden yellow potato base, what’s not to love?
+Peruvian Causa is typically a favorite dish among tourists and locals alike in Cusco and other cities throughout the country.
+It is a cold dish that features mashed potato, aji amarillo and a wide variety of potentiall fillings and toppings.
 Most restaurants in and around Cusco serve up their own version of causa, and all focus intensely on presentation.
-The causa is always served up in careful layers, as a sushi style, and extremely photo-worthy.
+The causa is served up in careful layers, resembeling the style of sushi, and is often extremely photo-worthy.

 This recipe is for all you lazy chefs, those who want all of the flavor and deliciousness of a traditional Peruvian causa at about 50% the effort!